 A vinaigrette is a combination of oil, like olive oil, with an acidic ingredient, like vinegar, lemon juice, or lime juice.
 To this base, you can add other flavorful ingredients like herbs, salt, pepper, and more.

-I was purely into creamy ranch dressings until I was introduced to the vinaigrette.
+I was purely into my creamy vegan ranch dressings until I was introduced to the vinaigrette.
 Although I still love creamy dressings, there’s nothing like a simple, delicious vinaigrette too!

 - Strawberries — I use fresh, but you can use frozen strawberries too